 Down to the Gondi and back to the top.
 I was going to take one more shot at Hawkeye and the run under the chair.
 It was actually easier than it was earlier.
 My smear turns are easier to execute when it’s been packed out a bit.
 Coverage was still decent.
 It was 2:30 and I’d skied from the opening bell minus 20 mins for lunch.
 The plan was to go back to the top, take the easy way around, down to Tannery.
 Maybe hit Showcase and call it a day.
 Then…on my way down I saw this:

 Hullabaloo was OPEN.
 With no chair serving it…I’d have to go all the way back down to the North Chair.
 Hmmm.
 A teleguy blew by me.

 It was the pick of the day.
 Big soft piles the whole way, except that the headwall was a narrow chute of death.
 I showed a terrified girl how to take a traverse on it to make it manageable.
 I did the same.

 Rode the North back to the saddle.
 Showcase …fantastic high speed turns with almost no one on the trail.
 Then… Sunway off the Triple and I finished with a ride to the midstation on the Sunway Chair, carving turns right down to the parking lot.
 8:30 to 3:30.
-Not bad for an old teleguy, he James?
+Not bad for an old-ish teleguy.

-Snowmaking Note: They pounded Hawkeye, Chatiemac and Twister all day. *Blogger’s Note: Still no charge for parking.
-Harv’s arbitrary parking spot dollar values are interpolated between 0 and $10 and are approximate.
+Snowmaking Note: They pounded Hawkeye, Chatiemac and Twister all day. *Note: Still no charge for parking.
+My arbitrary parking spot dollar values are interpolated between 0 and $10 and are approximate.